karanshergill/Hack-the-Box/academy.md

 ![image](https://github.com/karanshergill/Hack-the-Box/assets/83878909/28c32697-9912-423f-be16-9cafaa9dd3eb)

 # Privilege Escalation
 Group `adm` is used for system monitoring tasks.
 Members of this group can read many log files in /var/log, and can use xconsole.
 Historically, /var/log was /usr/adm (and later /var/adm), thus the name of the group.
+Since the current user is a member of the `adm` group its a good idea to have a look at the logs (`/var/logs`).

 # Logs